vidya252005/DataCanvas/README.md

     Cache -.
 "L2 write-through" .-> Disk[(Disk JSON)]
 ```

-**Key architectural choices:**
+## Key architectural choices:
-- **Contract-first API.** One OpenAPI spec is the source of truth; Orval
+- Contract-first API: A single OpenAPI spec is the source of truth; Orval
-  codegen produces both the server-side Zod validators and the typed React
+  codegen will generate both the Zod validators on the server side and the typed React client.
-  Query client, so the 8 packages in the monorepo can't drift out of sync.
+  Ask the client, so the 8 packages in the monorepo don't get out-of-sync.
-- **Compute isolation.** All CPU-bound work runs in a bounded worker-thread
+- Compute isolation: All CPU intensive tasks are executed in a bounded worker-thread.
-  pool, never on the thread handling HTTP connections.
+  Don't use the pool on the thread handling the HTTP connections.
-- **Async-first for anything with external latency.** The one route that
-  calls a third-party API (AI Snapshot) is designed as a background job
-  with client-side polling, not a long-held HTTP request.
+For external latencies, Async-first.
+The one route that third-party API (AI Snapshot) is a call that is intended to run as a background operation not a long-polling HTTP request, with client-side polling.

 ---